Ranadip-Das/FaceFace_Detection/README.md

-# FaceFace_Detection
+# Face_Detection
-Detecting frontal face using OpenCv.
+Detecting frontal faces of an image using OpenCv.